readthedocs/sphinx-hoverxref/docs/configuration.rst

    .. warning::

       The Sphinx's target project **must be hosted on Read the Docs** to work.
-      This is a current limitation that we may be able to remove in the future.
+      This is a current limitation that we hope to remove in the future.

 .. confval:: hoverxref_intersphinx_types